 Personally, I could not say so much about Philosopher’s Path’s physical appearance.
 I see it as an ordinary paved walkway with trees all around.

-However, I think it is the seasons that play a big part in turning this simple walkway into something that makes the best 30-minute walk of your life.
+However, I think the seasons play a big part in turning this simple walkway into something that makes the best 30-minute walk of your life.
 Philosopher’s path, especially during the spring season, is full of cherry blossoms that probably could glue your sight branches and flowers of the trees.

 What I liked the most about Philosopher’s path it shows tranquility in simplicity.
 The water in the canal flows so calmly that it seems like helping you relax and clear your mind.
 No wonder why Nishida Kitaro has been able to have a successful spiritual journey in his life.